-Future research should involve a larger sample, higher representation of lower-achieving students, and a more even representation across learning styles.
-Future research could also involve more complex concepts to allow for a stronger measure of improvements in learning performance across pre- and post-tests.
 A larger and more representative sample could be recruited to allow for an empirical investigation of the impact of using educational technologies for developing multimodal learning resources across various groups.
-For example, in addition to exploring differences across learning styles and modal preferences, differences across gender and age groups, lower versus higher achieving students, English Second Language (ESL) versus English First Language (EFL) students, and on-campus versus distance learners could also be investigated.
-Moreover, the unnatural study conditions (for some students) and difficulties in controlling for extraneous factors in a quasi-experimental design should be addressed (Sekaran 1992).
+For example, in addition to exploring differences across learning styles and modal preferences, differences across gender and age groups, lower versus higher achieving students, English Second Language (ESL) versus English First Language students (EFL), and oncampus versus distance learners could also be investigated.
+Moreover, the unnatural study conditions and difficulties in controlling for extraneous factors in an experimental design should be addressed (Sekaran, 1992).
 Ideally, future research would involve investigating learning performance under more natural study conditions to reduce possible testing effects.
 Under experimental conditions, students may be more actively involved in processing the learning content and pay greater attention to the content than they would in real life.
-The difficulties experienced with the quasiexperimental methodology in this pilot study may provide some explanation for the dearth of empirical data on the impact of multimodal presentation of content on learning styles, despite calls from educators for evidence that technology-enhanced learning leads to improved learning outcomes.
+The difficulties experienced with the experimental methodology in this study may provide some explanation for the dearth of empirical data on the impact of multimodal presentation of content on learning styles, despite calls from educators for evidence that technology-enhanced learning leads to improved learning outcomes.